cheminfo/eln-docs/docs/70_eln/20_eln-add-entry/includes/reaction/README.md

 ### Lookup for a product

-You should use the column `code` in order to lookup for a product.
+You should use the `code` column to look up a product.

 In this column you may either enter: